 - have a personal history of being sexually abused as a child and have an element of faulty thinking regarding what child sexual abuse may look like, or the impact it has on a child

-- fearful that their child’s disclosure means that they will be blamed for the abuse and further alienated and stigmatised by the community.
+- fearful that their child’s disclosure means that they will be blamed for the abuse and the alleged abuser, child and family will be alienated and stigmatised by the community.

-A relationship-based approach which links vulnerable parents to family and community as well as services is critical to address any reliance on the alleged abuser or offender, reduce isolation and increase their capacity to support their child.
+A relationship-based approach which links vulnerable parents to family and community as well as services is critical to address any reliance on the alleged abuser, reduce isolation and increase their capacity to support their child.

-How has alleged abuser or offender prevented the parent from believing the child?
+How has alleged abuser prevented the parent from believing the child?

 Common strategies may include:

-“What has [alleged abuser or offender] told you about the child?”
+“What has [alleged abuser ] told you about the child?”

-“Tell me about [alleged abuser or offender’s] relationship with [child].
+“Tell me about [alleged abuser’s] relationship with [child].
 What does he like about [child]?
 What doesn’t he like about [child]?”

 “When was the last time you felt really close and connected to your child?
 What was happening for your family then?
 What has your relationship with [child] been like lately?”

-How did [alleged abuser or offender] make the child fearful of disclosing abuse to their parent?
+How did [alleged abuser ] make the child fearful of disclosing abuse to their parent?

 Common strategies could include making the child: